pengchipaul/nodebase/README.md

-This project was built with react and node.js express
+A simple role manager app built on express and mongodb

 ## To run this project